chloezxyy/url-shortener-service/README.md

     - urls: Contains the HTML templates for the URL shortening service
   - db: Contains the schema
 - spec: Contains the tests for the application
-- README.md: *IMPT* Please refer to this file for instructions on how to run the application
+- README.md: *IMPT* Please refer to this file on the technical details on Assignment 1 and Assignment 2.

 ## Landing page / Shorten